 - Criterion 5: A wetland should be considered internationally important if it regularly supports 20,000 or more waterbirds.

-- Criterion 6: A wetland should be considered internationally important if it regularly supports 1% of the individuals in a population of one species or
+- Criterion 6: A wetland should be considered internationally important if it regularly supports 1% of the individuals in a population of one species orsubspecies of waterbird.

 - The staging criteria as applied under the Asia- Pacific Migratory Waterbird Conservation Strategy.
 That is: